geraldmc/geraldmc.github.io/_posts/2019-02-23-predicting-yield-1.md

 ### Introduction

 Here are a series of posts documenting my experiences running a two-year USDA grant which considered how low-cost vegetation indices such as NDVI might serve as a useful addition to a sugarcane farmer's overall nitrogen (N) management strategy.
 The study was motivated by two key concerns: 1) yearly nitrogen input represents a significant cost to farmers while the 'where and the when' of nitrogen application remains largely a guessing game; and 2) excessive reactive nitrogen in the environment negatively alters local and global ecosystems and potentially harms human health.
-Learning to better manage N application is motivated both by the economics of sugarcane farming as well as by the need to address environmental issues.
+Thus our learning to better manage N application is motivated by the economics of sugarcane farming as well as by the need to address environmental issues.

 ### Background

 Our study crop was sugarcane (*Saccharum officinarum*).
 First introduced into Louisiana in 1751, it is the highest valued row-crop in the state.
 While recent decades have witnessed a drop in Louisiana sugarcane acreage, crop values have remained stable due to increases in yield.
-Increased sucrose yields are attributable to the addition of nitrogen fertilizer.
-Thus how do we manage nitrogen application in sugarcane is relevant both farmers and to everyone else.
+Increased sucrose yields are attributable mainly to the addition of nitrogen fertilizer.
+Thus, how we manage nitrogen aaplication is relevant both to sugarcane farmers and to everyone else.

 ### Goals
 Our primary goal was to determine to what extent low-cost aerial NDVI and other vegetation indices might correlate with variable N rates when applied to sugarcane.
-A secondary goal was to determine to what extent our analysis of low-cost NDVI and related indices might be useful for predicting the yield potential in a future sugarcane crop.
+A secondary goal was to determine to what extent our analysis might be useful for predicting the yield potential of a future sugarcane crop.

 We asked two questions:

-* Can variable nitrogen rates applied to sugarcane be correlated with low-cost multi-spectral imagery?
+* How well may variable nitrogen rates in sugarcane be correlated by multi-spectral imagery?

-* Are models of acquired multi-spectral imagery predictive of sugarcane yield?
+* Are models of acquired multi-spectral imagery predictive of yield?

 Our study area was planted and harvested over two successive growing seasons.
 An area of 1000 by 60 ft was divided in a Latin Square design into 30 sections.